smurthys/smurthys.github.io/engagement.md

 with anyone similarly committed.
 To this end, I humbly welcome inquiries from people and institutions that share my vision and values on improving education so that together we can build a better society.

-I respectfully ask potential hosts **read this page carefully in its entirety prior to starting the engagement process** as it is designed to answer upfront as many questions as possible and to address frequent issues.
+I respectfully ask potential hosts to **read this page carefully in its entirety prior to starting the engagement process** as it is designed to answer upfront as many questions as possible and to address frequent issues.